our digital manufacturing ecosystem

 Urethane Casting Materials

 Introducing Fictiv Radical Transparency: An Industry-First Solution for Production Visibility

 Thank you for subscribing!

 Design for Manufacturability

 Before the days of CNC, machinists made parts purely based on 2D drawings.
 We’ve come a long way since then, and now the drawing is much less important to the process of actually cutting material, thanks to precise 3D modeling and CAM programs.
-If you’re using Fictiv’s CNC service, you don’t need to upload a drawing unless you want us to tap holes in your part.
+That said, drawings are still a great way to call out special requirements such as tight tolerances on critical features.

 We’ve provided a Solidworks drawing for you to use as a base for creating your CNC drawing.